-The price cap control mechanisms that currently apply to the Victorian DNSPs' excluded distribution services are described in section 3.3.1.3 of this paper.
-The AER's preliminary position is to:
+The price cap control mechanisms that currently apply to the Victorian DNSPs' excluded distribution services are described in section 3.3.3 of this paper.

+The AER will:

 - continue to apply price caps on: - unit costs for the quoted services grouping of alternative control services, and - individual prices for all of the other alternative control services. - commence the application of a price cap to those currently prescribed metering services (unmetered supplies), which the AER proposes to classify as alternative control services.